 Measuring asset ownership and control at the individual level is more revealing than household-level data and better equips stakeholders to understand three broad sets of policy issues:

-- reductions in poverty and vulnerability
+- Reducing poverty and vulnerability.

 - Understanding livelihoods, which can provide the basis for integrated policy packages designed to boost agricultural productivity and entrepreneurship.

 What is the conceptual framework for measuring asset ownership from a gender perspective?

 As the above figures shows, the conceptual framework covers certain types of assets owned by adult women and men within a household, who have certain ownership rights on these assets, in exclusive or joint forms.
 According to this framework, the following approaches are recommended:

 - Asset ownership should be conceptualized as a bundle of ownership rights, including documented ownership, reported ownership and the rights to sell and bequeath an asset.
 To capture gender differences in the ownership and control of assets, many countries will need to measure ownership as a combination of some, or all, of these rights.

 - The priority set of assets on which countries should collect information are the following: principal dwellings, agricultural land, other real estate, including nonagricultural land, and financial assets.
 Countries may also wish to collect data on non-agricultural enterprises, livestock, agricultural equipment, valuables, liabilities and consumer durables based on their policy needs and the prevalence of each asset within the country.

 - To estimate wealth, each asset should be valued, item by item, at its current market price.